rickardp/splitstream/README.md

 The `file` parameter is a pointer to an open file or stream.
 The file needs to be readable, but not seekable.

-The `scanner` parameter is one of `SplitstreamXMLScanner` or `SplitstreamJSONScanner`, or your own tokenizer implementing the following prototype:
+The `scanner` parameter is one of `SplitstreamXMLScanner`, `SplitstreamJSONScanner` or `SplitstreamUBJSONScanner`, or your own tokenizer implementing the following prototype:

 ```C
 typedef size_t (*SplitstreamScanner)(